droosma/blog/content/post/virtual-hideaway-international-talk/index.md

 That evening, at the speaker dinner, the conference organizer came over to tell us that quite a few people had praised our session.
 Some attendees even went the extra mile to fill out feedback forms, and the comments were really encouraging.
 Even though it's tough for me to fully bask in the outcome, I can't help but feel proud.
 I managed to pull off something that would've blown my 12-year-old mind, and I didn't drop the ball.

 ## Why do this?

+After recounting the steps of my journey to and experiences in Tallinn, it's natural to ponder the deeper motivations behind such a venture.
+Why embark on this path, filled with challenges and growth opportunities alike?

 As you might have realized from my story, embarking on this journey was a significant departure from my comfort zone, and honestly, it’s something I couldn’t have imagined doing just two years ago.